-Leading companies in the GPCR structure-based drug design market are developing innovative solutions such as structure-based drug design platforms to speed up novel drug discovery and enhance therapeutic targeting.
-These platforms combine computational and experimental techniques that utilize the three-dimensional structure of target proteins to design and optimize drug candidates, enabling the identification of more precise, effective, and safer treatments.
-For instance, in January 2025, Septerna Inc., a US-based pharmaceutical company, launched initiatives to advance its Native Complex Platform, following a $100 million Series A funding round.
-This platform supports GPCR structure-based drug design by preserving their native structure and dynamics outside the cellular environment.
-It aids in the development of GPCR-targeted therapies for previously undruggable targets across multiple therapeutic areas and provides a scalable foundation for industrialized drug discovery, integration of novel screening technologies, and the discovery of new GPCR modulation mechanisms.
-Additionally, the platform opens opportunities to explore the entire GPCR superfamily systematically, broadening the scope of potential therapeutic interventions.
+Major companies operating in the G-protein coupled receptor (GPCR) structure-based drug design market are concentrating on developing innovative solutions such as structure-based drug design platforms to accelerate the discovery of novel drugs and enhance therapeutic targeting.
+Structure-based drug design platforms are computational and experimental tools that leverage the three-dimensional (3D) structure of target proteins to design and optimize drug candidates, facilitating the identification of more precise, effective, and safer therapies.
+For example, in January 2025, Septerna Inc., a US-based pharmaceutical company, initiated new efforts to advance its Native Complex Platform, following the $100 million Series A financing it had raised.
+The platform enables structure-based drug design for GPCRs by preserving their native structure and dynamics outside of the cellular environment, supporting the creation of a pipeline of GPCR-targeted therapies aimed at previously undruggable targets across multiple therapeutic areas, while also providing a scalable foundation for industrialized drug discovery, integration of novel screening technologies, and identification of new mechanisms of GPCR modulation.
+The platform further offers opportunities to systematically investigate the entire GPCR superfamily, paving the way for a broader range of therapeutic interventions.

-In May 2024, Incyte Corporation, a US-based biopharmaceutical firm, acquired Escient Pharmaceuticals, Inc. for $750 million.
-This acquisition strengthens Incyte’s inflammation and autoimmunity pipeline by adding first-in-class oral GPCR-targeting MRGPR antagonists, EP262 and EP547.
-These compounds block key Mas-related G protein-coupled receptors involved in mast cell activation and severe pruritus, advancing therapies for a wide range of mast cell-mediated and cholestatic pruritus-related diseases that have significant unmet medical needs.
-Escient Pharmaceuticals, Inc. is a US-based biopharmaceutical company specializing in the development of first-in-class oral antagonists targeting mas-related G protein-coupled receptor X2 and X4.
+In May 2024, Incyte Corporation, a US-based biopharmaceutical company, acquired Escient Pharmaceuticals, Inc. for $750 million.
+Through this acquisition, Incyte intends to enhance its Inflammation and Autoimmunity pipeline by incorporating first-in-class oral GPCR-targeting MRGPR antagonists, EP262 and EP547, which inhibit key Mas-related G protein-coupled receptors involved in mast cell activation and severe pruritus, thereby promoting the development of innovative therapies for a wide range of mast cell-mediated and cholestatic pruritus-related conditions with significant unmet medical need.
+Escient Pharmaceuticals Inc. is a US-based biopharmaceutical company focused on developing first-in-class oral antagonists targeting mas-related G protein-coupled receptor X2 (MRGPRX2) and mas-related G protein-coupled receptor X4 (MRGPRX4).

-Major players in the G protein-coupled receptors (GPCR) structure-based drug design market are F. Hoffmann-La Roche Ltd., Pfizer Inc., Sanofi S.A., AstraZeneca plc, Thermo Fisher Scientific Inc., Boehringer Ingelheim International GmbH, WuXi AppTec Co.
+Major companies operating in the g protein-coupled receptors (gpcr) structure-based drug design market are F. Hoffmann-La Roche Ltd., Pfizer Inc., Sanofi S.A., AstraZeneca plc, Thermo Fisher Scientific Inc., Boehringer Ingelheim International GmbH, WuXi AppTec Co.
 Ltd., Charles River Laboratories International Inc., Evotec SE, Acadia Pharmaceuticals Inc., Promega Corporation, Domain Therapeutics SA, Schrödinger Inc., Kallyope Inc., Domainex Ltd., Structure Therapeutics Inc., Creative Biolabs Inc., InterAx Biotech Inc., Abalone Bio Inc., Octant Inc.

-North America was the largest region in the G protein-coupled receptors (GPCR) structure-based drug design market in 2024.
-The regions covered in G protein-coupled receptors (GPCR) structure-based drug design report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, Middle East and Africa.
-The countries covered in the G protein-coupled receptors (GPCR) structure-based drug design market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, USA, Canada, Italy, Spain.
+North America was the largest region in the G protein-coupled receptors (GPCR) structure-based drug design market in 2025.
+The regions covered in the g protein-coupled receptors (gpcr) structure-based drug design market report are Asia-Pacific, South East Asia, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.
+The countries covered in the g protein-coupled receptors (gpcr) structure-based drug design market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Taiwan, Russia, South Korea, UK, USA, Canada, Italy, Spain.

-G protein-coupled receptor (GPCR) structure-based drug design is an approach that develops drugs by leveraging the detailed three-dimensional structures of GPCRs to optimize binding and selectivity.
-This method allows researchers to design molecules that precisely interact with atomic-level features of GPCR binding sites, enhancing specificity and minimizing off-target effects.
+G protein-coupled receptors (GPCR) structure-based drug design is an approach that involves developing drugs by utilizing the detailed three-dimensional structures of GPCRs to enhance the binding and selectivity of new compounds.
+This strategy allows researchers to create molecules that interact precisely with the atomic-level characteristics of GPCR binding sites, increasing specificity and reducing off-target effects.

 The G protein-coupled receptors (GPCR) structure-based drug design market consists of revenues earned by entities by providing services such as computational modeling, assay development and screening, hit identification and lead optimization, medicinal chemistry and compound synthesis, biologics and antibody development, specialized assay services for safety, efficacy, and biomarker discovery.
 The market value includes the value of related goods sold by the service provider or included within the service offering.
 The G protein-coupled receptors (GPCR) structure-based drug design market also includes sales of GPCR-expressing cell lines, detection kits, cell culture reagents, ligands, and assay systems.
 Values in this market are ‘factory gate’ values, that is the value of goods sold by the manufacturers or creators of the goods, whether to other entities (including downstream manufacturers, wholesalers, distributors and retailers) or directly to end customers.
 The value of goods in this market includes related services sold by the creators of the goods.